 What is job shadowing and is it required?

 In Radiologic Technology, job shadowing is the process of spending time with Radiologic Technologists during their working day as they do their work and image patients.
 For the SCSU Radiologic Technology program, we require 21 hours of job shadowing, which should be done as soon as possible.
 Do not wait to do the job shadowing.
 You may do the shadowing at any hospital or clinic that does x-ray imaging.
 Record your job shadowing hours using this form: RADTJobShadowingReportForm (click on link to access Acrobat file).
 The form requires the signature of a supervisor in the department where the job shadowing was done.
 If you need a new copy of the form, always obtain the latest version here using the link provided.

 Where can I do job shadowing in St. Cloud?

 You can do the job shadowing at any hospital or clinic that does x-ray imaging.
 If you need a contact in St. Cloud, please feel free to contact Denise Patraw, St. Cloud Hospital.
 E-mail: patrawd at centracare dot com [replace "at" with "@" and "dot" with "." before sending, etc.].

 Do I really need PHIL212 and can I take it somewhere else?

 PHIL212 is used to satisfy a medical ethics requirement at one of the hospitals.
 Yes, it is required as part of the courses you need to take at SCSU.
 It is best to take PHIL212 at SCSU.
-If you cannot take it here, then acceptable substitutes are: PHIL1112 at Inver Hills Community College; PHIL1130 at Lake Superior College; and PHIL1110 at Anoka Ramsey Community College.
+If you cannot take it here, then acceptable substitutes are: PHIL1112 at Inver Hills Community College; PHIL1130 at Lake Superior College; PHIL1110 at Anoka Ramsey Community College; and PHIL 1320 at St. Cloud Technical and Community College.
 Always ask before substituting a course not listed here.
 Send your question to medicalphysics at stcloudstate dot edu.